12 Jun 3 Important Questions for Teams Returning to the Workplace

 How can we protect employees who come to work?

-The most important protection in the workplace is to effectively exclude those at highest risk of transmitting the disease.
+The most important protection in the workplace is to effectively exclude those at the highest risk of transmitting the disease.
 Forty-five percent of employers in our survey reported using thermal scanning to identify employees with fevers and exclude them.
 In the U.S., the Equal Opportunity Employment Commission (EEOC) has determined that during the pandemic employers may require employee temperature checks or testing without violating the Americans with Disabilities Act.
-Since most people do not have a fever when they first get sick with Covid-19, it is essential to couple scanning with questioning of returning employees, e.g., asking them whether they have a known exposure, a sick family member at home, or other symptoms including cough, shortness of breath, chills, muscle pain, sore throat, or new loss of taste and smell.
+Since most people do not have a fever when they first get sick with Covid-19, it is essential to couple scanning with the questioning of returning employees, e.g., asking them whether they have a known exposure, a sick family member at home, or other symptoms including cough, shortness of breath, chills, muscle pain, sore throat, or new loss of taste and smell.
 Many companies will restrict visitor access to the workplace to reduce the potential for exposure.
 Some employers are using a mobile app or web form to ask these questions; others use signage in the workplace.
 Employers can exclude employees who answer affirmatively at their discretion, and we recommend opting for more rather than less exclusion in the early days of reopening.
 Bear in mind that that employees with paid sick leave are less likely than those without it to come to work when they are ill.
 While sick-leave policies may be expensive, the cost of inadvertently allowing infected employees into the workplace may well be higher.
 The Centers for Disease Control and Prevention recommends cloth masks for those who will come within six feet of others, and we recommend that employers require and provide masks for returning workers.
 Masks can be uncomfortable and must be removed for eating or drinking, but they provide some protection against the spread of respiratory disease.
 Employers should explain that the mask is not to protect the wearer, but rather to protect co-workers.
 Handshakes are not coming back any time soon, and even elbow bumps don’t allow for the recommended physical distancing.

 The workplace — whether it’s cubicles, an open workspace or an assembly line — should be arranged so that employees can remain at least six feet apart.
 Standing in lines should be abolished where possible; if a line is required such as at a cafeteria cash register, mark out 6-foot intervals to avoid crowding.
-(In the cafeteria, salad bars and finger food could promote spread of the virus; individually wrapped foods are safer.)
+(In the cafeteria, salad bars and finger food could promote the spread of the virus; individually wrapped foods are safer.)
 More employees will eat at their desks, and companies can use sign-up sheets to decrease congestion in shared kitchens.
 Companies should continue to encourage hand-washing.
 Companies should set capacity limits on conference rooms to allow six-foot spacing; if a meeting is too large for the available room, some participants should call in even if they are in the building.
 Plexiglass dividers can help prevent coronavirus spread in manufacturing, lobby, and retail settings.
 Ninety-seven percent of companies in our survey reported enhancing their cleaning and disinfection, as well as increasing access to hand and surface sanitizers.
 While there is new evidence that the risk of virus transmission from surfaces is low, employees or cleaning staff should use disinfectant wipes regularly on shared surfaces such as vending machines or drink dispensers or shared printers, and employees should not share office equipment such as keyboards or phone headsets.
 Water fountains and ice machines can spread the virus and should be turned off.
 Companies should also disable jet driers in bathrooms, which may disperse virus particles, and supply paper towels instead.

 Finally, if an employee in the workplace is found to have Covid-19, companies must inform those who might have been exposed to him or her at work during the two days prior to symptoms.
 Those coworkers will need to be excluded from the workplace and self-quarantine.
 Employers must also maintain the infected employee’s confidentiality by not sharing their name.